Christmas in Russia facts for kids

 Frequency | annual |

-Christmas in Russia (Russian: Рождество Христово Rozhdestvo Khristovo, in the Russian Orthodox Church called Е́же по пло́ти Рождество Господа Бога и Спа́са нашего Иисуса Христа Yezhe po ploti Rozhdestvo Gospoda Boga i Spasa nashego Yisusa Khrista), commemorating the birth of Jesus Christ, is celebrated on 25 December in the Julian calendar used by the church, which falls on 7 January in the common Gregorian calendar.
-Christmas is considered a high holiday by the Russian Orthodox Church, one of the 12 Great Feasts, and one of only four of which are preceded by a period of fasting.
+Christmas in Russia (Russian: Рождество Христово, Rozhdestvo Khristovo), called Е́же по пло́ти Рождество Господа Бога и Спа́са нашего Иисуса Христа (Yezhe po ploti Rozhdestvo Gospoda Boga i Spasa nashego Yisusa Khrista) in the Russian Orthodox Church, is a holiday commemorating the birth of Jesus Christ.
+It is celebrated on the 25th of December on the Julian calendar, which corresponds to 7th of January on the Gregorian calendar (the calendar that is mostly used in Western society).
+It is considered a high holiday by the church, one of the 12 Great Feasts, and one of only four of which are preceded by a period of fasting.
+Traditional Russian Christmas festivities start on Christmas Eve, which is celebrated on 6 January [O.S.
+24 December] .

-Christmas was largely erased from the calendar during much of the 20th century under the Soviet Union's anti-religious policies, but many of its traditions survived having been transplanted to New Year's.
-Although Christmas was re-established as a holiday in the 1990s after the collapse of the Soviet Union, it is still eclipsed by New Year's Day, which remains the major Russian holiday.
+Christmas was largely erased from the Russian calendar for much of the 20th century due to the Soviet Union's anti-religious policies, but many of its traditions survived, having been transplanted to New Year's Day.
+Although Christmas was re-established as a holiday in the 1990s after the collapse of the Soviet Union, it is still eclipsed by New Year's Day, which remains the most important Russian holiday.

 History

-During the early Soviet period, religious celebrations were discouraged by the official state policy of atheism.
-Christmas trees were denounced as a bourgeois German import while the holiday itself was debunked as a pagan sun-worshipping ritual with no basis in scientific fact.
-In 1929, all religious holidays including Christmas were abolished by a decree of the Soviet government.
-However, in 1935, in a surprising turn of state politics, many Christmas traditions were revived as part of a secular New Year's celebration after Stalin's advisers convinced the leader of the proletarians' need for a break from the hard work in the middle of a long cold winter.
-The Christmas tree was repurposed as a "New Year's fir tree" (Russian: Новогодняя елка, Novogodnyaya yolka) to be admired by all children throughout the Soviet Union, including republics which historically had not celebrated Christmas due to different religious traditions, such as the Central Asian ones.
-Other Christmas attributes and traditions, such as gift-giving, Ded Moroz's visits and Christmas decorations, lost their religious significance and became associated with New Year's celebrations, which were secular in nature.
+During the early Soviet period, all religious celebrations were discouraged under the official state policy of atheism.
+The Bolsheviks argued that Christmas was a pagan sun-worshipping ritual with no basis in scientific fact and denounced the Christmas tree as a bourgeois German import.
+In 1929, all religious holidays, including Christmas, were abolished by a decree of the Stalinist regime.
+However, in a surprising turn of state politics in 1935, many Russian Christmas traditions were revived as part of a secular New Year's celebration after it was allowed again.
+The Christmas tree was repurposed as a "New Year's fir tree" (Russian: Нового́дняя ёлка, romanized: Novogodnyaya yolka) to be admired by all children throughout the Soviet Union, including those in republics that had not historically celebrated Christmas due to their different religious traditions, such as the Central Asian ones.
+Other Russian Christmas attributes and traditions, such as gift-giving, Ded Moroz's visits and Christmas decorations, lost their religious significance and became associated with New Year's celebrations, which were secular in nature.

 In 1991, after the dissolution of the Soviet Union, Christmas was reinstated alongside other religious holidays.